nathanharper/phixelgator/README.md

 sudo easy_install argparse
 </pre>

-On Windows, you can just get the installers from the site or whatever the hell people do on Windows.
+On Windows, you can just get the installers from the site or whatever people do on Windows :P

 Once that stuff is done, checkout the repo, and make sure it's executable: